-Volunteers from across Avon and Somerset are invited to apply to be a part of the panel which will consist of at least ten independent members.
-The PCC is keen to ensure the panel represents the diverse communities of the area.
+Volunteers from across Avon and Somerset were invited to apply to be a part of the panel and the PCC was keen to ensure the panel is representative of the diverse communities of the area.

 To view details of the Taser Scrutiny Panel which has been superceeded by the Scrutiny of the use of Police Powers panel click here.